 Water Friendly Farming and catchment management

-The findings also include some of the first scientific evidence that landscape habitat creation can prevent the loss of freshwater biodiversity at the catchment scale.
+The results provide some of the first scientific evidence that habitat creation can prevent loss of freshwater biodiversity at the catchment scale

 Latest results.
 Download the Water Friendly Farming Autumn 2016 Update, launched at an All Party Parliamentary Game and Wildlife Conservation Group meeting in Westminster on the 8th November 2016.

 Natural Flood Management